code-423n4/2022-11-debtdao-findings/data/cryptonue-Q.md

 Source codes lines should be limited to a certain number of characters, usually lines in source code are limited to 80 characters.
 Today’s screens are much larger so it’s reasonable to stretch this in some cases.
 A good practice is to ensure the code does not require a horizontal scroll bar on GitHub.
 Even if it's for a comments it's better to follow this limit.
 Since the files will most likely reside in GitHub, and GitHub starts using a scroll bar in all cases when the length is over 164 characters, longer than that should be split.

+# [NC] INCONSISTENCY USING UINT AND UINT256

+Most of the time it use `uint256` but some other part `uint`.
+Even though it's the same meaning, but a good consistency is better for a quality code.